Half Price: History

 Half Price was founded by Pete and The DFG in 2001 as a punk rock outfit.
 Half Price play non-profit party-punk, which is a mixture of punk rock, ska & reggae with a focus on having fun rather than making money, carrying a sarcastic leitmotif of music made for people that love to party.
 They are notorious for their crazy stage antics, embracing the humor and reputation of the concept, while also talking a vocal stand against racism, sexism and other forms of discrimination.

 They have played numerous shows and festivals around South Africa, as well as four tours in Europe.
 They toured Europe for the first time in 2005, and then in 2006, 2008, and 2013.
 Half Price have shared the stage with acts such as The Exploited, Mad Caddies, The Spermbirds, Leftöver Crack, and Antimaniax.
 In November 2017, Half Price were the supporting act for the Cape Town leg of the Alien Ant Farm South African tour.

 In 2010, Half Price released a satirical song called "Soccer 2010" about the 2010 FIFA World Cup which was held in South Africa.
 Six years later, New York label Punk Outlaw Records released a compilation album of the band, titled Straight Outta South Africa.
 Following this, in 2018 the band released a split album with Alive at Midnight, another punk band from Cape Town.

-After taking a ten-year break from international touring, the band returned to Europe together with Johannesburg punk band Mean Girls for nine shows incuding a performance at the world renowned Punk Rock Holiday festival in Slovenia in 2024.
+After taking a ten-year break from international touring, the band returned to Europe together with Johannesburg punk band Mean Girls for nine shows including a performance at the world renowned Punk Rock Holiday festival in Slovenia in 2024.
 For the tour the bands released a joint split EP on major streaming services as well as on Cassette Tape, and CD.
 Building on this successful return to international touring, in 2025, the band embarked on its biggest tour since 2006 with seven shows in South Africa and 16 shows in Europe.